 Of course, once you’ve been in the sea, hunger descends almost immediately, but if you think it’s too cold out for a picnic, all it takes is a bit of thinking outside the box.
 Steaming hot chips wrapped in paper, and overloaded with salt and vinegar from the seaside stalls, with an added sprinkle of sand is always – I think – the best way to eat them.
 Even better if you can find hot sugared doughnuts!

 Show me a child who doesn’t love to climb a tree!
 Maddie has gloried in alarming her dad from a very young age, always streaking straight to the top as if she were born to monkeys!
 He stands at the bottom and nags, fearful of consequences, but she won’t listen, isn’t afraid of heights, and won’t come down till she’s good and ready!

 5. Build a den

-Likewise, I have never met a child who doesn’t love to scuff around in the woods, picking up sticks (they’ll have a willing ally in the dog, I suspect), so what better than to build a den?
+Likewise, I have never met a child who doesn’t love to explore nature, scuffing around in the woods, picking up sticks (they’ll have a willing ally in the dog, I suspect), so what better than to build a den?
 Especially if it’s raining.
 I set mine a challenge to make a waterproof shelter in the woods: